aws-samples/cfn101-workshop/workshop/content/intermediate/templates/resource-dependencies/_index.md

 * Open the `resource-dependencies-with-intrinsic-functions.yaml` file.
 * Update the content of the template as you follow along steps on this lab.

-Paste the contents of the template snippet shown next in `resource-dependencies-with-intrinsic-functions.yaml` file:
+Copy, and append the example template snippet shown next to the `resource-dependencies-with-intrinsic-functions.yaml` file:

 ```yaml
 Parameters: